Other Safety – Winter Weather Driving Tips

 - Look closely at your tread and replace tires that have uneven wear or insufficient tread.
 Tread should be at least 2/32 of an inch or greater on all tires.

 - Check the age of each tire.
 Some vehicle manufacturers recommend that tires be replaced every six years regardless of use, but check your owner’s manual to find out.

 - For more information on tire safety, visit NHTSA’s Tires page.

-- 4×4 vehicles, SUVs, vans, trucks and large Pickups have a high center of gravity and are inherently unstable; so that an ice slide followed by suddenly gripping the road can easily cause the vehicle to rollover.
-You do not want this to happen, slow down.
+- 4×4 vehicles, SUVs, vans, trucks, and large pickups have a high center of gravity.
+They are inherently unstable so that an ice slide followed by suddenly gripping the road can easily cause the vehicle to rollover.
+You do not want this to happen.
+Slow down.

 - Never use cruise control in snowy or icy conditions.
-You need to be in full control at all times.
+Be in full control of your vehicle at all times.

 - If you are confused about front versus the rear in skidding: “If you see the front end of your car turning left or right, make a very gentle turn of the steering wheel in the ‘opposite’ direction.”
 That is the same as: “If you feel the back end of your car sliding left or right, make a very gentle turn of the steering wheel in the ‘same’ direction (that the rear is skidding).”

 - Remember that zero percent traction is still zero percent traction.
-Even if you have all-wheel drive, 4-wheel drive, or an SUV, once you lose traction the car itself won’t help you.
-Drive safely and cautiously no matter what your vehicle is.
+Even if you have an all-wheel drive, 4-wheel drive, or an SUV, once you lose traction, the car itself won’t help you.
+Drive safely and cautiously, no matter what type of vehicle you are driving.

 Winter Weather Safety Presentation: https://www.weather.gov/media/wrn/presentations/winter_2018_presentation.pdf